0xknwn/starknet-modular-account/docs/SDKS-MULTISIG.md

 node dist/03-remove-publickeys.js
 ```

-You can check the threshold is back to one:
+You can check the 2 of the 3 public keys have been removed:

 ```shell
 node dist/03-registered-publickeys.js